KDE/digikam-doc/image_editor/workflow_tools.rst

 Common Editing Tools Features
 -----------------------------

 All Image Editor tools like Sharpen, Blur, Noise Reduction, Refocus, Unsharp Mask, etc. use a common dialog style that previews the effect before applying the filter to the current image.
-Below you see the “Solarize” tool in action using this common dialog layout:
+Below you see the **Solarize** tool in action using this common dialog layout:

 .. figure:: images/editor_commondialogtools.webp
+    :alt:
+    :align: center

+    The Solarize Effect is a Common Tool to Edit Photograph

 See the list of common areas available in all tools:

     - (1): The seven buttons to the top left select the comparison style of the preview area.
 The modes are:

-        Original image.
+        - **Original** image.

-        Split vertically without duplication.
-The left area shows the original whereas the right side shows the filter applied to the continuation of the selected zoom.
+        - **Split vertically without duplication**: The left area shows the original whereas the right side shows the filter applied to the continuation of the selected zoom.

-        Split horizontally without duplication.
-The top area shows the original whereas the lower area shows the filter applied to the continuation of the selected zoom.
+        - **Split horizontally without duplication**: The top area shows the original whereas the lower area shows the filter applied to the continuation of the selected zoom.

-        Split vertically.
-The left area shows the original and the right one the filter effect for comparison.
+        - **Split vertically**: The left area shows the original and the right one the filter effect for comparison.

-        Split horizontally.
-The top area shows the original and the lower one the filter effect for comparison.
+        - **Split horizontally**: The top area shows the original and the lower one the filter effect for comparison.

-        Effect preview.
-This is a live effect preview without comparison.
+        - **Effect preview**: This is a live effect preview without comparison.

-        'Mouse over' style: preview when mouse is off the preview (in the settings area), otherwise shows original.
+        - **Mouse over** style: preview when mouse is off the preview (in the settings area), otherwise shows original.

-    - (2): There are two buttons that can be toggled to show over or underexposure.
-The colors can be customized in the general setup page.
+    - (2): There are two buttons that can be toggled to show **over-exposure** or **under-exposure**.
+The colors can be customized in the :ref:`Editor Window Settings <editor_settings>` from Setup dialog.

-    - (3): The preview area.
+    - (3): The **preview** area.
 Click and drag with the mouse to move it on the image.
 The preview area on the left of dialog is updated accordingly.

-    - (4): The filter or tool settings area.
+    - (4): The filter or tool **settings** area.

-    - (5): The zoom slider and buttons to change the canvas and preview zoom level.
+    - (5): The **zoom** slider and buttons to change the canvas and preview zoom level.

-    - (6): There is a progress indicator for tool with involved calculations at processing stage, else the current file-name is displayed.
+    - (6): There is a **progress indicator** for tool with involved calculations at processing stage, else the current **file-name** is displayed.

 The digiKam tool set are:

-    Image Color

-        Encoding Depth

-        Color-Space Converter

-        Auto Correction

-        Brightness/Contrast/Gamma

-        Hue/Saturation/Lightness

-        Color Balance

-        Levels Adjust

-        White Balance/Exposure/Saturation

-        Curves Adjust

-        Channel Mixer

-        Black and White

-        Simulate Infrared Film

-        Color Negative

-    Image Enhancement

-        Sharpening (sharpen, unsharp mask, refocus)

-        Blur Tool

-        Red Eyes Removal

-        Local Contrast

-        Noise Reduction

-        Hot Pixel Correction

-        Lens Distortion Correction

-        Photograph Restoration

-        Vignetting Correction Tool

-        Lens Auto-Correction Tool

-    Image Transformation Tools

-        Crop Tool

-        Change Size

-        Liquid Resizement

-        Change Size

-        Free Rotation

-        Perspective Adjustment

-        Shearing Tool

-    Image Decoration

-        Add Border

-        Insert Text

-        Apply Texture

-    Special Effect Filters

-        Color Effects

-        Add Film Grain

-        Simulate Oil Painting

-        Simulate Charcoal Drawing

-        Emboss Photograph

-        Distortion FX

-        Blur FX

-        Add Rain Drops
+    - Image Color

+        - Encoding Depth

+        - Color-Space Converter

+        vAuto Correction

+        - Brightness/Contrast/Gamma

+        - Hue/Saturation/Lightness

+        - Color Balance

+        - Levels Adjust

+        - White Balance/Exposure/Saturation

+        - Curves Adjust

+        - Channel Mixer

+        - Black and White

+        - Simulate Infrared Film

+        - Color Negative

+    - Image Enhancement

+        - Sharpening (sharpen, unsharp mask, refocus)

+        - Blur Tool

+        - Red Eyes Removal

+        - Local Contrast

+        - Noise Reduction

+        - Hot Pixel Correction

+        - Lens Distortion Correction

+        - Photograph Restoration

+        - Vignetting Correction Tool

+        - Lens Auto-Correction Tool

+    - Image Transformation Tools

+        - Crop Tool

+        - Change Size

+        - Liquid Resizement

+        - Free Rotation

+        - Perspective Adjustment

+        - Shearing Tool

+    - Image Decoration

+        - Add Border

+        - Insert Text

+        - Apply Texture

+    - Special Effect Filters

+        - Color Effects

+        - Add Film Grain

+        - Simulate Oil Painting

+        - Simulate Charcoal Drawing

+        - Emboss Photograph

+        - Distortion FX

+        - Blur FX

+        - Add Rain Drops

 .. _rawprocessing_workflow: